 If the sump pump in your house is doing its job, you probably don’t think about it much, if at all.
 However, it needs some attention to keep running its best through the winter months.
-Although the pump and pit are inside your warm home, the discharge line runs from the pump outside the house, drawing the water well away from the structure.
+Although the pump and pit are inside your warm home, the discharge line runs from the pump outside the house.
+This is done to empty the water well away from the structure.

-If the discharge line freezes, the sump pump will continue pumping, but the water level will not go down and the pump will eventually burn out from running continuously.
+If the discharge line freezes, the sump pump will continue pumping.
+However, the water level will not go down and the pump will eventually burn out from running continuously.

 A Little About Discharge Lines

 The interior waterproofing system in your home is made up of many parts, all playing an important part in keeping your basement or crawl space dry.
-The sump pit has a discharge line that takes the water at least ten to twenty feet away from the foundation.
-Usually, this line is buried under the soil or is sometimes extended out of the foundation above-grade at a downward slant.
+The sump pit has a discharge line that takes the water ten to twenty feet away from the foundation.
+Usually, this line is buried under the soil.
+Sometimes it is extended out of the foundation above-grade at a downward slant.

-The pipe usually freezes where the line meets the ground at the frost line and also where the water comes out at the end.
+The pipe usually freezes where the line meets the ground at the frost line.
+It can also freeze where the water comes out at the end.
 We recommend people bury the line at least 5 inches below the frost line.
 This useful map from Decks.com can help you determine how far down the frost line is in your part of the country.
 If you choose to have the pipe above-grade, the discharge line should empty at least ten feet away from the foundation wall.

 Preparing the Discharge Line for Winter